exclusivearj/de-zoomcamp-homework-2025/hw4/README.md

 ## IMP for data setup
 - Use [this script](./taxi_rides_ny/analyses/web_to_gcs.py) to load data from Github to GCS
-- Create external GBQ table
+- Create external GBQ table using [this sql file](./taxi_rides_ny/analyses/create-gbq-external-tables.sql)
 - Upload the [zone lookup file](./taxi_rides_ny/taxi_zone_lookup.csv) to GCS and create a native table for it

 ## `dbt` setup